james2406/CodeFirstGirls-York2016/3 -github/README.md

 Main elements of version control:

-* Repositories

-  A repositories is (generaly) a single project.
+* Repositories - A repositories is (generaly) a single project.
 They can contain folders and files, including images / anything your project needs.
 They should include a README and a license

-* Branches
+* Branches - Branching is the way to work on different parts of a repository at one time.
+When you create a repository, by default it has one branch called master

+* Commits - On GitHub, saved changes are called commits, a bunch of them together read like the history of your project.
+Each commit has an associated commit message, which is a description explaining why a particular change was made

+* Issues - An Issue is a note on a repository about something that needs attention (it could be a bug, a feature request, a question...)